 “As sons, our fathers’ careers have huge influences on our own career choices,” says Ceely.
-It’s good to understand: Was your dad’s career his passion?
+It’s good to try to understand: Was your dad’s career his passion?
 Or did he make a practical choice to provide a stable income for his family?
 “Knowing why your dad chose his career can give you very valuable insight into your own career path, as well,” he adds.
-The information is important to know to shade in more about who your father is.
-But if you’re at a career crossroads, Dad’s wisdom is even more sacred.
+The information is important for shading in more about who your father is.
+But if you’re at a career crossroads, dad’s wisdom is even more sacred.
 “What he says might not make you change your career overnight, but it might make you think about things and re-examine exactly why you’re doing your current job.”

 3. Who was the most influential person in your life?